Clufty/scoop-chatterino7tv/README.md

 ## ⏰ Auto-update on login *(optional)*

-Run one of the setups below once in **PowerShell** — no admin needed.
+Run the setup below once in **PowerShell** — no admin needed.
 You'll get a Windows notification only when something actually updates, no noise if everything is already up to date.

-### Option A — Update everything on login *(recommended)*
+### Update everything on login

 ```powershell
 $script = @'